friendlyrobotnyc/TinyDancer/README.md

 # Tiny Dancer

 A real time frames per second measuring library for Android that also shows a color coded metric.
 This metric is based on percentage of time spent when you have dropped 2 or more frames.
 If the application spends more than 5% in this state then the color turns yellow, when you have reached the 20% threshold the indicator turns red.

+ **New** Double tap overlay to hide!

 *“Perf Matters ”* - Random Guy at Meetup